FCS - Midwest Office

 We NEVER charge for our initial visit and are always happy to provide some advice whether you choose to work with FCS in the long run.

 We believe CNMPs and long-term farm planning are essential for any farms economic success.
 With the rising cost of farm inputs, fuel, and seeds, there is no place for inefficiency on the farm.
 A CNMP is the perfect tool to take a in-depth look at every aspect of your farms operation to see where efficiencies can be achieved.
 Improvements may come from improving water quality in around the farm, providing farm field specific crop recommendations, or designing strategic waste management systems that help the farm maximize nutrients generated annually.

-Working with FCS on your annual NMPs is the best way to analyze manure use, manure management costs, and to determine the best ways to utilize manure nutrients going forward.
+Working with FCS on your annual NMPs is the best way to analyze manure use, yield benefit from manure, manure management costs, and to determine the best ways to utilize manure nutrients going forward.
 At FCS we believe farms must begin to close input loop holes, lower input costs, and achieve greater production with improved management.
 Adding fertilizer, spending more on triple stack seed traits, these are not always the answers to improved yield production.
 May times it is field attributes, improved tillage practices, manure application timing and a focus on what the farm can control that will raise yield and improve the farms bottom line.